DiligentGraphics/DiligentEngine/README.md

 * *lib* subdirectory will contain static libraries.
 * *bin* subdirectory will contain dynamic libraries.

+An easier way is to link with dynamic libraries.
 When linking statically, you will need to list DiligentCore as well as all third-party libraries used by the engine.
 Besides that, you will also need to specify platform-specific system libraries.
-For Windows platform, the list of libraries your project will need to link against may look like this:
+For example, for Windows platform, the list of libraries your project will need to link against may look like this:

 ```
 DiligentCore.lib glslang.lib HLSL.lib OGLCompiler.lib OSDependent.lib SPIRVCross.lib SPIRV.lib SPIRV-Tools-opt.lib SPIRV-Tools.lib glew-static.lib vulkan-1.lib dxgi.lib d3d11.lib d3d12.lib d3dcompiler.lib opengl32.lib
 ```

 Vulkan libraries can be found in [DiligentCore/External/vulkan/libs](https://github.com/DiligentGraphics/DiligentCore/tree/master/External/vulkan/libs) directory.

+Diligent Engine headers require one of the following platform macros to be defined as `1`:
+`PLATFORM_WIN32`, `PLATFORM_UNIVERSAL_WINDOWS`, `PLATFORM_ANDROID`, `PLATFORM_LINUX`, `PLATFORM_MACOS`, `PLATFORM_IOS`.

 Another way to intergrate the engine is to generate build files (such as Visual Studio projects) and add them to your build system.
 Build customization described below can help tweak the settings for your specific needs.